 In today’s seminar we discuss Central Bank Digital Currencies and what they mean for Bitcoin.
 What are the likely contours of a new global monetary system, in the wake of the global economic crises?
 Finally we examine Hayek’s proposal for competing currencies and whether it makes him a shitcoiner.

-This week we are joined by Russell Lamberti, macroeconomic analyst from the Austrian School, to discuss the global macro outlook, and how bitcoin fits in.
+Listen & Subscribe Here This week we are joined by Russell Lamberti, macroeconomic analyst from the Austrian School, to discuss the global macro outlook, and

 “For the reader who has become familiar with the operation of bitcoin, a good way to understand the operation of fiat is by drawing analogy to the operation of bitcoin using concepts like mining, nodes, balances, and proof of work.
 My aim is to explain the operation and engineering structure of the fiat monetary system and how it operates, in reality, away from the naive romanticism of governments and banks who have benefited from this system for a century.”